DCAN-Labs/nhp-abcd-bids-pipeline/README.md

                         This option may be used in conjunction with --t1-brain-mask, but is not required.
   --study-template HEAD BRAIN
-                        template head and brain images for masking nonlinear.
-                        Effective to account for population head shape differences in male/female and in separate age categories, or for differences in anatomical field of view.
-Default is to use the Yerkes19 Template.
+                        template head and brain images for masking nonlinear and optional intermediate registration of T1w to standard atlas (Yerkes19).
+Effective to account for population head shape differences in male/female and in separate agencategories, or for differences in anatomical field of view.
+Default is to use the Yerkes19 template.
   --t1-reg-method {FLIRT_FNIRT,ANTS,ANTS_NO_INTERMEDIATE}
                         specify the method used to register subject T1w to reference during PreFreeSurfer.
-                        FLIRT_FNIRT uses FLIRT (for initial affine transform) and FNIRT to register to reference.
+                        FLIRT_FNIRT uses FLIRT for initial affine transform then FNIRT to register to reference.
                         ANTS performs intermediate registration to study
                         template, then registers to reference, using
                         antsRegistrationSyN for both.